Qualified Domestic Trust (QDOT) | Estate Planning When You’re Married

 The law mandates that at least one trustee of the Qualified Domestic Trust should be an American citizen.
 It should alternatively be an American corporation that is tasked with retaining estate tax.

-The trust must have a contract that qualifies it as a power of appointment trust, an estate trust, or a qualified terminable interest property trust (QTIP trust).
+The trust should have a contract that qualifies it as a power of appointment trust, an estate trust, or a qualified terminable interest property trust (QTIP trust).

 Unless they are distributions of income, no other distributions may be made from the trust unless the trustee has the right to withhold estate tax.
 For assets passing to a QDOT for a non-American widow/ widower, the DSUE amount is calculated based on adjustments after the final distribution or termination of the trust.

-If the estate going into the trust is valued to be more than $2M, one of the trustees must be an American bank and must post an IRS bond, which is 65% of the assets’ fair market value.
+If the estate going into the trust is valued to be more than $2M, one of the trustees should be an American bank and should post an IRS bond, which is 65% of the assets’ fair market value.

 If the estate going into the QDOT is less than $2M, not more than 35% of the trust’s asset valued yearly can be foreign real property.
 Otherwise, the 65% IRS bond applies.